Notes on the Geography of Brazil: Iguaçu Falls

 We've come downstream about five miles.
-Looks like there are more soybeans in Paraguay--and barges to float them down to the sea.
+Looks like there are soybeans in Paraguay, too--and barges to float them down to the sea.

-Little tricky here, but this is the tri-point.
+Little tricky footing here, but this is the tri-point.
 We're in Brazil.
 That's Paraguay over on the right, on the other side of the Paraná River, and that's the Iguaçu River coming in on the left.
 The bit of land on its far side is Argentina.
-We could jump over there on another bridge, but then Portuguese Iguaçu becomes Spanish Iguazu.
+We could get over there on another bridge, but then Portuguese Iguaçu becomes Spanish Iguazu.
 It's too complicated.
-We'll stay on this side and let spelling champs venture over there.
+We'll stay on this side.

 The Brazilians celebrate with an obelisk dated 1903 and painted in the colors of the national flag.

-We've come a dozen miles upstream.
+We've come a dozen miles upstream on the Iguaçu.
 The funny thing is that the Iguaçu starts only about 30 miles from the Atlantic but then foolishly flows west.
-The river takes its time about it, too, flowing for 800 miles to cover what Google Maps in its perfection declares to be only 300.
+The river takes its time about it, too, flowing for 800 miles to cover what Google Maps declares to be only 300.
 Anyway, the river looks fairly calm, with some shallows and occasional riffles.